Junko Yagami: After staying in the United States

 Steadily tie-up songs with companies such as Yamaha Audio ("I'm A Woman") in 1981 and JAL Okinawa Campaign '82 ("Summer in Summer-Memory is Burned on Bare Skin") in 1982 were also big hits.

 Around this time, Yagami was mentioned in a women's weekly magazine about her relationship with Hiromi Go, but according to Yagami, he was only a friend who went to movies and meals, not a lover.

+As an additional trial, "Love Supreme" was used for the theme from the anime film "Final Yamato" in 1983.

 In 1983, with Brooks Arthur as the producer, she produced and released the all-English album "I WANNA MAKE A HIT WIT-CHOO" in the United States.
 However, she was not satisfied with the workmanship and felt her limits in expressing herself in English, but one day she dreamed of moving overseas to be able to enjoy music and movies in English.
 Due to such a change of mind, she left the Yamaha Music Foundation, which she had belonged to since her debut, at the end of the album "FULL MOON" released on 5 December of the same year.